 Foundation Room is perched on Mandalay Bay’s 63rd floor and provides stunning views of the Strip to the North.
 The same applies to Skyfall Lounge which can be found on the 64th floor of Delano.

-Our favorite new view is at Resorts World’s new Alle Lounge on 66, though.
+My favorite new view is at Resorts World’s new Alle Lounge on 66, though.
 Check it out below.

 Create your own pub crawl